bnb-chain/bnb-chain.github.io/docs/beaconchain/governance.md

 ## Introduction

-Beacon Chain has its own built-in module that lets BNB holders submit proposals for governance.
+BNB Beacon Chain has its own built-in module that lets BNB holders submit proposals for governance.
-There are several kinds of proposals can be submitted to Beacon Chain for different purposes: 1) text proposals for signaling, 2) fee paramter change proposals, 3) list and delist proposals (which are no longer supported), and 4) [side chain proposals](https://docs.bnbchain.org/docs/learn/bsc-gov/#introduction).
+There are several kinds of proposals can be submitted to BNB Beacon Chain for different purposes: 1) text proposals for signaling, 2) fee paramter change proposals, 3) list and delist proposals (which are no longer supported), and 4) [side chain proposals](https://docs.bnbchain.org/docs/learn/bsc-gov/#introduction).

 In order for the proposal to be open for voting, it needs to come with a deposit that is greater than a parameter called `Deposit`.
 The deposit does not need to be provided entirety by the submitter.
 If the initial proposer's deposit is not sufficient, the proposal enters the deposit period.
 Then, any BNB holder can increase the deposit by sending a deposit transaction.